sergio-santos-group/ProtoSyn.jl/docs/src/common.md

 ### Dihedral

 A Dihedral is a collection of 4 atoms that define a dihedral in the simulated molecule.
 Many [Mutators](@ref Mutators) operate over this dihedrals, changing them in order to explore the conformational space of the system.
-A Dihedral is part of a [`Residue`](@ref) and has a defined [`DIHEDRALTYPE`](@ref).
+A Dihedral is part of a [`Residue`](@ref) and has a defined DIHEDRAL.TYPE.

 ```@docs
-DIHEDRALTYPE
 Dihedral
 rotate_dihedral!
 rotate_dihedral_to!